energyprinciples/energyprinciples.github.io/_efficiency/001-lighting.md

 `T5` | `0.5 inch`
 {: .table }

-> `T5` have a higher light intensity than `T8` and need a higher heat to give best light output (lumens), and you occasionally need to heat the `T5` fitting as a result due to kinetic theory.
+> `T5` have a higher light intensity than `T8` and need a higher heat to give best light output (lumens), and you occasionally need to heat the `T5` fitting as a result.

+Fluorescents lamps can have a lamp life between 10,000-45,000 hours, not including ballast life.
-Fluorescent tubes have a triphosphor and a phosphor coating… Ballasts = choke in US
+Ballasts = choke in US
 Ballasts control the electricity going in to the fluorescent tube.
 They often use an additional 10% of electricity on top of the lamp wattage...    can have magnetic and electronic ballasts.
 Electronic ballasts....

-Metal halides

-Low pressure sodium lamps

-SON lamps are
+*Metal halides* are a type of high intensity discharge (HID) lamp.
+They tend to have a good quality white light, close to daylight frequency, and relatively good efficiency.
+They can be used outside sa street lamps and football pitches as well as inside as high-bay lamps.
+Their main issues include cost and increased light pollution.
+20,000 hourse lamp life.

+*Low pressure sodium lamps* are the traditional yelowy-orange street lamp that are occasionally used indoors as well.
+The are energy efficiency, but have a poor Colour Rendering Index (CRI).
+Their lumen output does not drop with age (as LEDs and incandescents do) but sodium is flammable in air so their disposal has to be done carefully.
+18,000 hours lamp life.

+*SON* lamps are also called high pressure sodium lamps.
+The have the same yellowy-orange tinge, but have longer operational hours and are smaller in size when compared to a low pressure sodium lamp.
+Te ballast tends to b inneficient and affests the efficiency of the lamp.
+24,000 hours lamp life.

 ## 3. Induction lamps